solo-io/gloo/docs/content/guides/observability/tracing/otel.md

 1. Download the [otel-config.yaml](../otel-config.yaml) file, which contains the configmaps, daemonset, deployment, and service for the OTel collector and agents.
 You can optionally check out the contents to see the OTel collector configuration.
    * For example, in the `otel-collector-conf` configmap that begins on line 92, the `data.otel-agent-config.receivers` section enables gRPC and HTTP protocols for data collection.
 The `data.otel-agent-config.exporters` section enables logging data to Zipkin for tracing and to the Edge console for debugging.
    * In the `otel-collector` deployment, you can comment out the ports that begin on line 194 so that only the tracing platform you want to use is enabled, such as Zipkin for this guide.
    * For more information about this configuration, see the [OTel documentation](https://opentelemetry.io/docs/collector/configuration/).
+For more information and examples about the exporters you can configure, see the [OTel GitHub repo](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/exporter).
    ```sh
    cd ~/Downloads
    open otel-config.yaml